dcasadevall/multiplayer-prototype/README.md

   - Open the Unity project in `Client/`
   - In the Unity Editor menu, go to `NuGet` → `Restore` (NuGetForUnity)
   - Wait for packages from `Client/Assets/packages.config` to be restored and imported
-- Launch Unity and press Play; the client connects to the server, consumes replication, and renders entities.
+- Launch Unity and press Play; then:
+  - Click **Start Local** to connect to your locally running server.
+  - Click **Start Remote** to connect to the default remote (`multiplayer-prototype.fly.dev`).
+No manual address changes needed.

 ## Testing & Code Coverage